Small Business HQ

 6. Ensuring Data Security

 When it comes to marketing and sales, customer data is the most valuable asset.
-And when you’re using a cloud-based software solution to handle your customer information, data security should be your foremost concern.
+And when you’re using a cloud-based solution to handle your customer information, data security should be your foremost concern.

 The challenge here is to make sure that all data is handled with the utmost care.